-We brought you the t-shirt workout to help you carve the perfect torso.
-Now, we're going one step further by bringing you the sleeveless t-shirt workout.
+We brought you the T-shirt workout to help you carve the perfect torso.
+Now we're going one step further by bringing you the sleeveless T-shirt workout.
 This routine was designed to target the key muscles of your upper body that must look good if you're going to dare go sleeveless: your biceps, delts, shoulders, and upper back.
-"Inverting the body with the Handstand Pushup, then having the arms go to pre-exhaustion fills the arms with blood, priming them for a great pump with the barbell curls," says Rolando Garcia, E at Equinox Manager who programmed this routine.
-"Anybody can make a bicep look impressive when they curl their arm, but to have impressive arms even when they are straight by your side means that you have been doing the right, full body exercises," says Garcia who notes that the Barbell Curl is one of the best moves for accomplishing this goal.
-"Go as heavy as possible on these, but keep very good form," he notes.
+"Inverting the body with the handstand pushup, then having the arms go to pre-exhaustion, fills the arms with blood, priming them for a great pump with the barbell curls," says Rolando Garcia, the Equinox manager who programmed this routine.
+"Anybody can make a biceps look impressive when they curl their arm, but to have impressive arms even when they're straight by your side means that you have been doing the right full-body exercises," says Garcia who notes that the barbell curl is one of the best moves for accomplishing this goal.
+"Go as heavy as possible on these, but keep very good form."

-Do this routine two to three days a week, but vary the volume of sets based on feel (i.e. some days 5 sets.
-Some days 8 sets.
-Some days 16).
+Do this routine two to three days a week, but vary the volume of sets based on feel (e.g., some days five sets; some days eight sets; some days 16).

 But don’t stop after the workout ends.
 To help speed up results, “Use your arms throughout the day: make a fist, lift objects, glove up and hit a bag, carry your office bag with your grip, not your shoulder,” says Garcia.